 1. Pandora?
 Pandora!
 I don't often see Pandora hailed as a Master of Attention quite like other apps that tech writers pay attention to.
 Maybe it's because Pandora is the background music—literally—to other activities and apps soaking up most of our attention.
-But the fact that more teens report have used Pandora than Instagram or Snapchat or iTunes, or Netflix (first graph) is astonishing.
-The second graph, on daily use, shows that Pandora slightly behind Insta and Snapchat, but still ahead of Twitter, phone calls, or iTunes.
+But the fact that more teens report using Pandora than Instagram, or Snapchat, or iTunes, or Netflix, is astonishing.
+The second graph, on daily use, shows Pandora slightly behind Insta and Snapchat, but still ahead of Twitter, phone calls, and iTunes.

 As mobile attention flows to apps and away from homepages, the most important challenge for digital publishers becomes making their content sharable in competition with other sites' content.
 Content is king, but distribution is the kingdom.

-3. Rumors of Facebook's death etc., etc. As regular as a solstice, every six months or so seems to pique another freak-out about Facebook's command of young people's attention.
-We can calm down for now.
+3. Rumors of Facebook's death etc., etc. As regular as a solstice, every six months or so, we get another freak-out about Facebook's command of young people's attention.
+We can calm down, for now.
 Aside from YouTube, Facebook and Instagram (owned by Facebook) are the most popular apps in the country by daily users, and Instagram reported the "most engaged" users of any app in the survey.

 Last week, PayPal president David Marcus jumped to Facebook to lead its messaging team, which made some people speculate about Facebook Messaging as a commercial network to send money between users.
 Maybe that interpretation is too small.
 Messaging is an everything network.
 It's identity, it's social, it's intent ("hey do you want to see Spider-Man"), it's location ("yo I'm in the theater").
 It's the purest form of social network, so simply social that we scarcely consider it a network.
-But commercialization dependably follows our attention, with a lag.
-I'd watch this space.
+But, with a lag, commercialization dependably follows our attention.